TypeLuis/Console-Gaming-on-PC/README.md

 5. Download [Youtube icon](https://upload.wikimedia.org/wikipedia/commons/thumb/0/09/YouTube_full-color_icon_%282017%29.svg/1024px-YouTube_full-color_icon_%282017%29.svg.png) and change chrome icon to youtube
 6. Create a folder on C: drive directory called Chrome Extensions and paste extensions in folders
 7. [copy Ad Block and YouTube for TV as path](#copy-as-path)
-8. In Launch options paste this code `--kiosk http://youtube.com/tv chrome.exe --load-extension="AD BLOCK LOCATION","YouTube for TV LOCATION"`
+8. In Launch options paste this code `--kiosk http://youtube.com/tv --disable-web-security --load-extension="C:\Chrome Extensions\Ad Block","C:\Chrome Extensions\Youtube TV"`

-In the code above `--kiosk` makes chrome kiosk mode, `chrome.exe` utilizes chrome, `--load-extension="" adds extension to kiosk`
+In the code above `--kiosk` makes chrome kiosk mode, `--disable-web-security` allows cross-origin resource sharing , `--load-extension=""` adds extension to kiosk, Alternativly you can use `--profile-directory=Default` to use all current extension

 The reason why Chrome Extension folder needs to be added on C: Drive is because Launch options has a **character limit** so the shorter the directory, the better.